 Tugging the duvet a bit further up his chest, Glaw gave the two smiling sculptures a long look. <So you're saying this wasn't something done on a whim or by just anybody.>

 <Correct.> Both sculptures were standing.
 One was holding a dagger and the other a curved sword. <It was commonly a bond between skilled warriors who trusted each other completely.
-Being linked means not only a gain in power.
+Being linked means not only more power.
 It also allows the terra to shield the arbōs from others of our kind who might be... less trustworthy leaders.>

 Glaw reached out and gave one of the sculptures a poke; he couldn't help laughing as it glared at him and shouldered his finger aside. <How did they decide who got to be terra?
 Flip a coin?>